THE WEEKS OF OCT. 12 - NOV. 16, 2025

 Paul sent this letter to them during one of his many imprisonments for a very practical reason.
 The Philippians had sent one of their members, Epaphroditus, to take a financial gift to Paul and to support him in prison.
 Paul sent this letter back with Epaphroditus to say thanks for the generous gift and address the community.

 The design of this letter does not develop one singular idea from the beginning to end like some of Paul’s other letters do.
 Instead, Paul has arranged a series of short, reflective essays or vignettes, all revolving around the center of gravity in this letter, the poem in chapter 2.
 It artistically retells the story of the Messiah’s incarnation, life, death, resurrection, and exaltation.
 In each of the letter’s vignettes, Paul takes up key words and ideas from the poem to show how living as a Christian means seeing your own story as a lived expression of Jesus’ story.
+This excerpt is taken from BibleProject.com.

 Read Philippians 1:1-11